 Australian Terrier Personality

-Aussies served as watchdogs and ratters, like many other breeds in the Terrier Group.
+Aussies served as watchdogs and ratters, like many other breeds in the Terrier Group (such as the Rat Terrier).
 “Terrier” comes from the French word of the same spelling, which means “to burrow.”
 The breed’s former ratting career made them courageous and eager to please.

 As a working Terrier, the Aussie had to alert their owners to intruders.
 The modern Australian Terrier is still cautious of strangers, and they may bark at people they don’t know.
 Socialization is beneficial for this breed, especially for puppies.